pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$\left < S_{2} \right >$$ = phase 2 (vapour) volume fraction.
 This is equivalent to the gas void fraction $$H_{g} = 1 - H_{L}$$.

 Nagoo (2013) shows that many averaged volume fraction correlations can be represented using this fractional flow framework.
 Furthermore, a wholly analytical closure model that describes the averaged volume fractions is derived.
 This relationship does not rely on any correlations and is implicit in its flow pattern (e.g., no *a priori* knowledge of the flow pattern is required).
 This is referred to as the "ANSLIP" model (analytical slip model).
+ANSLIP is only recommended for vapour-liquid flows in horizontal, up-inclined and vertical pipe.
+For vapour-liquid down-inclined flow, or liquid-liquid and fluid-solid flows, other slip models are recommended.

 The premise is that the dimensionless relative velocity of the dispersed gas phase ($$\Omega_{2, 1}$$) is equal to the gas phase flowing fraction ($$f_{2}$$).